 Linda Dalton Walker

-Growing up in a family of seven children on a small family farm, ingrained in me many qualities I need as a woman wildlife photographer.
+Growing up in a family of seven children on a small farm ingrained in me many qualities I need as a woman wildlife photographer.
 Hard work, competition, and the love of our natural world were my daily dose of bread.
 Our family vacations were typically camping trips wherever my father could find a spot down a dirt road.
 We were told to find a spot to sleep for the night.
 We’d grab our bags and find the perfect spot under the stars.
 My parents would sleep in the back of our station wagon with the youngest of the group.
 These types of experiences fine-tuned my senses to look for wildlife and the beauty of nature.
 I always had a camera in my hands as a young girl, and it was put to many a test.

 I know my limitations, and I am dogmatic about staying in shape so I can continue doing what I love.
 My routine includes a four-mile daily walk, strength training three times a week, and continuous balance work.
 As a wildlife photographer, I know I’m going to be walking with a large pack over uneven terrain, getting into and up from a squat, or lying prone on the ground.

 Of course, there are challenges.. setting up camp by myself isn’t easy, and I’ve had to devise some tricks to help me.
 I download all the maps and directions beforehand because invariably service is lost.
-Most of my meals are cooked ahead of time, so I can focus on other more important things.
+Most of my meals are cooked ahead of time so I can focus on other, more important things.
 I always trust my gut, and if something doesn’t feel safe, I leave.
-I carry a Garmin In-reach with me, so I can let my family know that I am safe daily.
+I carry a Garmin In-reach with me so I can let my family know that I am safe daily.
 It gives my supportive husband peace of mind.